 Tiwanaku continued to expand its reach through politics, trade deals, cultural influence and religious appeal, creating an empire that encompassed western Bolivia, southern Peru, and northern Chile.

 Soon after the fall of Tiwanaku, the city was looted and damaged by amateur excavations.
 Further destruction occurred during the Spanish conquest through to the early 20th century.
-All that remains are foundations of public buildings and some reconstructed walls.
+All that remains are the foundations of public buildings and some reconstructed walls.

-In 2000, UNESCO made Tiwanaku a World Heritage Site because of the role it played in the development of Andean pre-hispanic civilization, as evidenced in its ceremonial, architectural and artistic contributions to the region.
+In 2000, UNESCO made Tiwanaku a World Heritage Site because of the role it played in the development of Andean pre-Hispanic civilization, as evidenced in its ceremonial, architectural and artistic contributions to the region.

 Our Visit to Tiwanaku– Tour of the Tiwanaku Ruins and Museums

 We visited Tiwanaku with a private guide who drove us from La Paz and spent a couple of hours showing us around the property, giving insight into Tiwanaku culture.